Transitive verb: In Hungarian

-In English one would say 'I do see the house', etc., stressing the verb – in Hungarian, the object is emphasized – but both mean exactly the same thing.
+In English, one would say 'I do see the house', etc., stressing the verb – in Hungarian, the object is emphasized – but both mean exactly the same thing.

 In Pingelapese

-In the Pingelapese language, transitive verbs are used in one of four of their most common sentence structures.
+In the Pingelapese language, transitive verbs are used in one of four of the most common sentence structures.
 Transitive verbs according to this language have two main characteristics.
 These characteristics are action verbs and the sentence must contain a direct object.
 To elaborate, an action verb is a verb that has a physical action associated to its meaning.
 The sentence must contain a direct object meaning there must be a recipient of said verb.
 Two entities must be involved when using a transitive sentence.
 There is also a fixed word order associated with transitive sentences: subject-transitive verb-object.
 For example:

 Linda (Subject) e aesae (transitive verb) Adino (object) This sentence translates to, Linda knows Adino.